Jerinrose/Newsletter-Signup/README.md

 **_This is a Newsletter-Signup webpage._**

-The first page is designed using Bootstrap
+The login page is designed using Bootstrap

 **_Node.js_** is used

-The user entered data is sent to **_Mailchimp_** from which the admin can see through the subscribers.
+The user entered data is sent to **_Mailchimp_** from which the admin can see the subscribers list.

 Mailchimp api is used to push the user data into it.